 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M1 II and the 645Z are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the E-M1 II followed on from the Olympus E-M1.
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M1 II or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.